-Soil is an important part of your community's Conservation Strategy
+Protecting soil health is an important part of the Conservation Strategy developed by people in your community.

-For recent soil health initiatives go to this page: Recent Soil Health Initiatives
+For recent soil health initiatives please visit this page: Soil Health – Recent Initiatives

 Protection of soil, water, and living things is a key direction of the community-developed Conservation Strategy for Ausable Bayfield watersheds.